Simulation of Beam-Beam Effects and Tevatron Experience: Numerical simulations of beam-beam effects

-Initially, the beam-beam code LIFETRAC was developed for simulation of the equilibrium distribution of the particles in circular electron-positron colliders \cite{lifetrac96}.
-In 1999 the new features have been implemented, which allowed simulating non-equilibrium distributions, for example proton beams.
-In this case the goal of simulations is not to obtain the equilibrium distribution but to observe how the initial distribution is changing with time.
-Number of simulated particles can vary in the range of $10^3$ to $10^6$, usually it is set to $(5 \div 10) \cdot 10^3$.
+Numerical simulations of beam-beam effects in the Tevatron were carried out with the use of weak-strong particle tracking code Lifetrac.
+Initially this code was developed for simulation of the equilibrium distributions of the particles in circular electron-positron colliders \cite{lifetrac96}.
+In 1999 the new features have been implemented, which allowed simulating non-equilibrium distributions, for example in proton beams.
+In this case the goal of simulations is not to obtain the equilibrium distribution but to observe the evolution of initial distribution.
+The number of simulated particles can vary in the range from $10^3$ to $10^6$, usually it is set to $(5 \div 10) \cdot 10^3$.
 The tracking time is divided into ``steps'', typically $10^3 \div 10^5$ turns each.
 The statistics obtained during the tracking (1D histograms, 2D density in the space of normalized betatron amplitudes, luminosity, beam sizes and emittances) is averaged over all particles and all turns for each step.
 Thus, a sequence of frames representing evolution of the initial distribution is obtained.

-Another important quantity characterizing the beam dynamics is the intensity life time.
+Another important quantity characterizing the beam dynamics is the intensity lifetime.
 It is calculated by placing an aperture restriction in the machine and counting particles reaching the limit.
 The initial and final coordinates of the lost particle are saved.
 This information is valuable for analysis of various beam dynamics features.

 The initial 6D distribution of macroparticles can be either Gaussian (by default), or read from a separate text file.
-Besides, the macroparticles may have different ``weights''.
-This allows representing the beam tails more reliably with limited number of particles.
-Usually we simulate the Gaussian distribution with weights: particles initially located in the core region have larger weight while the ``tail'' particles with smaller weight are more numerous.
+The macroparticles may also have different ``weights''.
+This allows representing the beam tails more reliably with a limited number of particles.
+Usually we simulate the Gaussian distribution with weights: particles initially located in the core region have larger weights while the ``tail'' particles with smaller weights are more numerous.